9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 The `Bool` type has two value constructors, `True` and `False`.
-Each value constructor is separated in the definition by a `|` character, which we can read as \"or\": we can construct a `Bool` that has the value `True`, or the value `False`.
+Each value constructor is separated in the definition by a `|` character, which we can read as "or": we can construct a `Bool` that has the value `True`, or the value `False`.
 When a type has more than one value constructor, they are usually referred to as *alternatives* or *cases*.
 We can use any one of the alternatives to create a value of that type.